 Luxury dog beds are designed for ultimate doggy comfort but to also blend into the aesthetics of your home.
 They are usually made from higher end materials in neutral colours that can add a touch of style to any room (although your pup I'm sure is stylish enough).

 Cave Dog Beds

 For shyer sleepers, cave dog beds are wonderful inventions.
 Cheap cave dog beds tend to be made of softer foam and come in smaller sizes than the more expensive versions.
 Therefore, toy dogs are perfect candidates for inexpensive nest beds if that’s their sleeping style.

 Raised Dog Beds

 Though they may not look the comfiest, elevated dog beds (also known as raised dog beds) are excellent alternatives to orthopedic dog beds.
 They comprise of a stretched, trampoline-like material over a suspended frame.
-This structure enables raised dog beds to be lightweight, weather-proof, and relieve joints by keeping your dog off of the ground.
-The weather-resistant properties make them ideal for usage both indoors and outdoors.
+This structure enables them to be lightweight, weather-proof, and relieve joints by keeping your dog off of the ground.
+The weather resistant properties make them ideal for usage both indoors and outdoors.